How to Generate and Manage GPG Keys on Ubuntu Linux

 Now that GnuPG is installed, you’ll need to generate your own GPG key pair, consisting of a private and public key.

-The private key is your master key.
-It lets you decrypt/encrypt your files and create signatures signed with your private key.
+The private key acts as your master key, allowing you to decrypt or encrypt your files and create signatures using it.

 To generate your key pair, run the commands below: